tailot/fileZero/README.md

 # fileZERO

-Dematerializes any file and makes it to 0 space!
+Dematerializes any file and makes it to 0 space ( inode space :-) )!

 # Usage
 file2directory filename